81 mm mortar

+81mm L16 mortar being used by Dutch soldiers in 2017.

-An 81-mm mortar is a medium-weight mortar.
+An 81-mm mortar is a type of medium-weight mortar.
 It is a smooth-bore, muzzle-loading, high-angle-of-fire weapon used for long-range indirect fire support of light infantry, air assault, and airborne units across the entire front of a battalion zone of influence.

 Many countries use or have used an 81-mm mortar in their armed forces.
 Examples are: